-Naturalists like to find Monkeys in the rain forest, not only because they are so fun to watch, traveling through the treetops or lazily sleeping on a branch; but also because as troops of monkeys move through the forest, they flush out insects and lizards off the trees and plants.
+Naturalists love finding monkeys in the rainforest, not only because they are so fun to watch, traveling through the treetops or lazily sleeping on a branch; but also because as troops of monkeys move through the forest, they flush out insects and lizards off the trees and plants.
 Birds fly along behind eating up the startled feast and on the ground, Terrestrial animals follow too from the understory, eating what is dropped to the forest floor.
-So if one follows a troop of Monkeys in the rain forest, there will be a better chance to see more wildlife than if you walk alone.
+So if you follow a troop of monkeys in the rainforest, there will be a better chance to see more wildlife than if you walk alone.
 Monkeys make great guides.

-In Costa Rica often different species of Monkeys are found together, and they co-exist and don’t compete because their diets are different.
-Howler monkeys eat only plants and fruits, Spider monkeys like mostly fruit, Squirrel monkeys will eat a little of everything but they prefer insects, and Capuchin Monkeys will eat absolutely anything—including what they find in you backpack if you happen to leave it unattended on the beach.
+In Costa Rica different species of Monkeys are often found together.
+They co-exist and don’t compete because their diets are different.
+Howler monkeys eat only plants and fruits; spider monkeys like mostly fruit; squirrel monkeys will eat a little of everything but they prefer insects; and capuchin monkeys will eat absolutely anything—including what they find in you backpack if you happen to leave it unattended on the beach.